testflows/TestFlows-WebSite/source/_drafts/working_with_requirements_just_like_with_code.md

 Let's try to apply the definitions given above to a simple requirement for a web application.
 For example,

-> The login button SHALL have blue color.
+> The login button SHALL have a blue color.

 Given that a requirement is a description of a behavior, and a behavior is an infinite sequence of states, we can precisely define the requirement above as follows